 What is the Doomsday Clock and what time is set to now?

-This is the first time it has moved by less than a minute, but the team decided to go for a 30-second change because Trump has only started his administration.
+The 2017 change marked the first time that the clock had moved by less than a minute, but the team decided to go for a 30-second change because Trump had only just started his administration.

 What is the Doomsday Clock?